laravel/docs/upgrade.md

 #### Calling Policy Methods With Class Names

 Some policy methods only receive the currently authenticated user and not an instance of the model they authorize.
-This situation is most common when authorizing `view` or `create` actions.
-For example, if you are creating a blog, you may wish to check if a user is authorized to view or create any posts at all.
+This situation is most common when authorizing `create` actions.
+For example, if you are creating a blog, you may wish to check if a user is authorized to create any posts at all.

-When defining policy methods that will not receive a model instance, such as a `create` method, you should suffix the methods with `Any`:
+When defining policy methods that will not receive a model instance, such as a `create` method, the class name will no longer be passed as the second argument to the method.
+Your method should just expected the authenticated user instance:

     /**
      * Determine if the given user can create posts.